mantisec/terraform-provider-umbrella/internal/provider/docs/data-sources/policies.md

 ---
 page_title: "umbrella_policies Data Source - policies"
 description: |-
-  List the policies that include the network tunnel.
+  List the policies for a network.
 ---

 # umbrella_policies (Data Source)

-List the policies that include the network tunnel.
+List the policies for a network.

 ## Example Usage